 Visual Summary for visiting Cusco

-As we’re between the tropics (although given the altitude, the temperature is far from tropical), there are not many seasons for Cusco and Machu Picchu.
+As we’re in the tropics (although given the altitude, the temperature is far from tropical), there are not many seasons for Cusco and Machu Picchu.
 Instead, there is simply a dry season and a wet weather season.

 Note that the above image is focussed on Cusco, which can be a base to explore the highly biodiverse cloud forest and lowland Amazon Rainforest.
 The fruiting and claylick information is regarding visiting the Amazon from Cusco.